How many parts does it take to adequately capture a 2 mile paddle? Three!

 In 30 minutes time, I re-pass the Garrard County bottom and come upon two young men on the banks setting fishing lines.
 I assume landholders, family of landholders, or friends of landholders.
 Expressing due deference, I withhold acknowledgment until my canoe floats to near parallel with them on the bank.

 “Nice bottom you got there,” I say, interrupting their conversation and gesturing to the creek and the lands behind them.
 For a moment, the men stop what they are doing and survey the area, as if for the first time this year.
 Both smile.
-One says, “It is very nice” and then returns to the fishing lines.
+One says, “It is very nice” and then returns to the matter of the fishing lines.

-Thirty minutes later, gear and boat loaded, an old SUV of indistinguishable model enters the parking lot just before I hop into my own front seat.
-It rolls up to me, the passenger side window rolling down to show an old man driven by a middle aged woman.
-“How’s the fishing?
-Used to be great fishing here,” he says, gesturing to where I had just floated.
+Thirty minutes later, gear and boat loaded, an old SUV of indistinguishable model enters the parking lot and rolls up to me.
+The passenger side window rolls down to show an old man driven by a middle aged woman.
+“How’s the fishing?” he asks, gesturing to where I had just floated.
+“Used to be great fishing here.”